CoreumFoundation/coreum/coreznet/cmd/corezstress/README.md

 # Set the memory size for TCP with minimum, default and maximum thresholds
 sysctl -w net.ipv4.tcp_mem='10000000 10000000 10000000'

-# Set the receive buffer for each TCP connection with minumum, default and maximum thresholds
+# Set the receive buffer for each TCP connection with minimum, default and maximum thresholds
 sysctl -w net.ipv4.tcp_rmem='1024 4096 16384'

 # Set the TCP send buffer space with minumum, default and maximum thresholds